hardfire/hardfire.github.com/source/about/reading.md

   + Love
 - Autobiography of a Yogi --- Yogananda Paramahansa
 - Outliers - The story of success --- Malcom Galdwell
+- The Difficulty of Being Good - On the Subtle Art of Dharma --- Gurcharan Das (re-read)
 - The Moneyless Man - A Year of Freeeconomic Living --- Mark Boyle
 - सुम्निमा (Sumnima) --- B.P.
 Koirala (Audiobook)
 - Sophie’s World : A Novel about the History of Philosophy --- Jostein Gaarder